 Gaslighting or Miscommunication?
 How to Tell the Difference

+They tell you you’re remembering it wrong.
+Again.
 You replay the conversation in your mind, certain of what was said, but their version sounds so convincing.
-So definite.
-Maybe you are being too sensitive.
 Maybe you did misunderstand.
 Maybe the problem really is you.
+But then doubt creeps in about the doubt itself.
+Because if you are constantly questioning your own reality, whose reality are you living in?
+Not every disagreement about reality is gaslighting, but gaslighting is never just a disagreement.

 In my work with survivors of emotional abuse and people navigating complex relationships, I've seen how often these two experiences get conflated.
 The word “gaslighting" has become part of everyday language, and while that visibility matters, it's also led to confusion.
 Not every frustrating partner is a gaslighter.
 Not every miscommunication is manipulation.
 But gaslighting is real, it is serious, and it can dismantle your sense of self in ways that feel impossible to describe.